Education and Curriculum Vitae

 I decided on a "career" in musicology rather late in my college career: as an undergraduate, I had never heard of the discipline.
 I was always interested in the idea of connection, however, and discovered musicology as a discipline that has the potential of being inherently interdisciplinary.
 The field also allowed me to combine, quite nicely, my interests in music, history, and writing.

 My particular fascination is with the place of music in the lives of Americans of the nineteenth century.
 I've studied the performance history of opera in the antebellum period, the work of journeymen musicians in Washington, D. C. during the last several decades of the nineteenth century, and the pioneering musical theatre work of Tony Harrigan and David Braham in the 1880s and 1890s, the activities of women managers of English-language opera troupes in the late nineteenth century, and the career of George Frederick Bristow (1825-1898), a composer, performer, teacher, and champion of American composers who was a pillar of the New York musical community for most of the nineteenth century.

 Areas of Specialization

-I am also very interested in concert life at mid-century, and recently completed an edition of Symphony No. 2 (The Jullien Symphony), written by George Bristow in 1853.
-This edition, which is part of the forty-volume series Music of the United States of America, includes a monograph-length introduction that places this orchestral work into the context of American and European concert life at mid-century.
-MUSA is being published by AR Editions of Madison, Wisconsin, and my volume was published in May 2011.
-I also recently co-edited a facsimile edition of a bound volume of sheet music assembled by a young woman in Albany, New York in 1853.
+I very interested concert life in general in mid-century America, and in 2011 completed an edition of Symphony No. 2 (The Jullien Symphony), written by George Bristow in 1853.
+Since publication, this symphony has been performed a number of times (including by the WMSO); it was also recorded by the Northern Sinfonia Orchestra of England and released as a cd in 2015, on New World Records, the leading label for American music recordings (you can hear this recording on YouTube).
+Also in 2011 I co-edited a facsimile edition of a bound volume of sheet music assembled by a young woman in Albany, New York in 1853.
 This work, titled Emily’s Songbook.
 Music in 1850s Albany, also appeared in 2011, and makes available to teachers, students, and scholars of music, dance, American Studies, and American history, a perfect example of mid-century American popular music.
 My interest in musical theatre of the nineteenth century also translates into a fascination with Broadway musicals and film music of the twentieth century, but as yet I have resisted the lure of scholarship in twentieth-century topics.

 Fellowships and Grants

-I am currently President of the Society for American Music, an international organization of scholars interested in American music and music in America.
-See: Society for American Music
+I am also a former President of the Society for American Music, an international organization of scholars interested in American music and music in America.